Zapier Integration

 - Row

-Message→ Content - Row
+Message→content - Row

-Account IDs→ Account IDs - Row
+Account IDs→accountIds(JSON array) - Row

 Every new row you add to the sheet creates a scheduled post in VoxBurst.